LukeyBSystems/deepstatsdocs/docs/performance.md

 nav_order: 5
 ---

-## Adding and removing modifiers is slower than changing a ModifierScaler / ModifierCondition
+## If you need to update stats regularly, updating Tags and Scalers is faster than adding and removing Modifiers